sjanzou/pecos/documentation/translation.rst

 Translation dictionary
 -----------------------
-A translation dictionary maps database column names into common names.
+A translation dictionary maps DataFrame column names into common names.
 The translation dictionary can also be used to group columns with similar properties into a single variable.
+Using grouped variables, Pecos can run a signal set of quality control tests on the group.

-Each entry in a translation dictionary is a key:value pair where 'key' is the common name of the data and 'value' is a list of original column names in the database.
+Each entry in a translation dictionary is a key:value pair where 'key' is the common name of the data and 'value' is a list of original column names in the DataFrame.
-For example, {temp: [temp1,temp2]} means that columns named 'temp1' and 'temp2'  in the database file are assigned to the common name 'temp' in Pecos.
+For example, {temp: [temp1,temp2]} means that columns named 'temp1' and 'temp2' in the DataFrame file are assigned to the common name 'temp' in Pecos.
-In the simple example, the following translation dictionary is used to rename column 'A' to 'Linear', 'B' to 'Random', and group columns 'C' and 'D' to 'Wave'::
+In the :ref:`simple_example`, the following translation dictionary is used to rename column 'A' to 'Linear', 'B' to 'Random', and group columns 'C' and 'D' to 'Wave'::

 	trans = {